 Our big hairy three-year vision is this:

-Our 12-month vision (due to be updated!) is this:
+Our 12-month vision is this:

-By January 2021, our three-year vision is accelerating towards us.
-We are congruent with our own methodology and our new model is the new normal.
+By June 2021, our three-year vision is accelerating towards us.
+We are congruent with our own methodology and our new business model is the new normal.
 We are supported by an aligned team and a trusted band of advisors who publicly advocate for our methodology and vision.
 Prominent launches, collateral and collaborations are fueling momentum and commercial success.
 Revenue is up by 20% and we feel in flow and in our power.

 So what sits behind our vision?
 We feel a deep sense of urgency around the problems the world faces: from climate change, to health crises, to human rights abuses whose time has well and truly come, to gender equality and the prevailing, flawed model of leadership which needs to be upended.
 We want to be able to tell our kids that we did all we could to tackle these problems, by getting behind the leaders the world needs and equipping them with the kinds of tools that will help them shift the dial: mindful leadership skills, strategic capability, vision and the ability to influence, engage and inspire.
 It doesn’t matter to us where those leaders are: in business, nonprofits, governments or movements.
 Change-makers are everywhere.
 We want to walk beside them.